Revelations of Guidance

 atmosphere.
 We entered a room full of people practising Zikr and playing

-glasses immediately misted up.
-When the mist finally cleared I saw that round
+my glasses immediately misted up.
+When the mist finally cleared I saw that

-the edge of the room sat some obviously Turkish men.
-My attention was
+round the edge of the room sat some obviously Turkish men.
+My attention

-drawn to one who was not visibly distinguishable from the others in terms of
+was drawn to one who was not visibly distinguishable from the others in

-dress or position but who I somehow knew was the Sheykh of the order.
-I
+terms of dress or position but who I somehow knew was the Sheykh of the

-approached and made my salaams and he invited me and my companion to sit
+order.
+I approached and made my salaams and he invited me and my

 There will always be those who doubt things like this – some are so